yss/crontabjs/README.md

 #### setInterval

-restart set the interval time of crontab run.
+set the interval time of crontab run.

 this will run `stop` and `start` method in turn when it invoked.